Kitware/QuickView/docs/userguide/control_panel.md

-For the vertical dimensions and the time dimension, the control panel also provides buttons for moving to (displaying) the previous or next element in a dimension, as well as "play" buttons for cycling over these dimensions.
+For the vertical dimensions and the time dimension, the control panel also provides buttons for moving to (displaying) the previous or next element in a dimension, as well as "play"/"pause" (toggle) buttons for cycling over these dimensions or pausing the cycle.
 If the user clicks on a second "play" button when the app is cycling through a first dimension, the the cycling through the first dimension will be paused.